steveroe317/humidity-monitor/README.md

 ```

 # Google Firestore setup

+If not logging to firestore this can be skipped.

 Setting up a Google Firestore database is not required for monitoring humidity
 but enables reading humidity logs from a remote location,